library(tidyverse)

 23.1 Complexity and voluntary disclosure

-Like Li et al. (2018) (covered in Chapter 21), Guay et al. (2016) examines the phenomenon of voluntary disclosure.
+Like Li et al. (2018) (covered in Chapter 21), Guay et al. (2016) examine the phenomenon of voluntary disclosure.
 A core idea of Guay et al. (2016) is that users of a more complex firm’s disclosures require more information to understand the business sufficiently well to invest in it.
 Guay et al. (2016, p.
 235) posit that “economic theory suggests that managers will use other disclosure channels to improve the information environment” when their reporting is more complex.
 A number of “other disclosure channels” are explored in Guay et al. (2016), including the issuance of management forecasts (the primary measure), filing of 8-Ks, and firm-initiated press releases.

 Guay et al. (2016) find evidence of greater voluntary disclosure by firms with more complex financial statements.
 For example, Table 3 of Guay et al. (2016) presents results of OLS regressions with two different measures of financial statement complexity, and with and without firm fixed effects.